Ayu fishing

 Ayu fishing may be done with lures or with a live decoy.
 As ayu fish are very territorial, they are likely to attack the live decoy fish used as bait.

+This fishing method based on habit of strife among Ayu is called Tomozuri (ja:友釣り friend fishing) in Japanese and deemed unique in Japan, but research is propagated from Korean Peninsula as well.

+Ayu are the second highest species of fish in Japan in terms of released juveniles.